No767/Kumiko-Docs/kumiko-docs/versioned_docs/version-v0/contributing/deployment.md

 You'll need Docker Compose installed for this.
 If you are planning to host this on Windows and/or MacOS, you'll need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 If you already have Docker Desktop installed, then you should already have Docker compose installed.
 For Linux users, you'll need [Docker Engine](https://docs.docker.com/engine/) and the [Docker Compose](https://docs.docker.com/compose/install/compose-plugin/) plugin.
 Refer to the instructions [here](https://docs.docker.com/compose/install/compose-plugin/).

-Then you can run `docker compose up` to build Kumiko, and then `docker compose up -d` to start it all up.
+Then you can run `docker compose up -d` to build Kumiko and start all of the databases needed.
 You can use `docker compose ps` to see the containers running, and then to shut it all down, run `docker compose stop`

 :::note
 For WSL users, first install Docker Desktop, and then add your distro of choice into the WSL integration tab in Docker Desktop's settings page.
 Note that you'll need to run all docker commands with sudo privileges.
 :::

 :::caution
 It is advised to run this on a Linux server when in production.
 Deploying Kumiko to hosting sites such as PebbleHost will not work.
+Cloud hosting sites such as AWS, Azure, GCP, etc will work, but you'll more than likely have to spin up seperate servers and run Kumiko as a docker container.
+If you are not able to use the Docker Compose system, use the Makefile to build the docker image manually, and push it off to your container registry of choice.
 :::

 ## Deploying on Cloud